Political leaders in Bengal celebrate 'Dol jatra' with fervour, says festival unites people | Entertainment

 Senior TMC leaders such as Firhad Hakim, Sujit Basu, Rajya Sabha MP Dr Santanu Sen and Chandrima Bhattacharya were seen playing with colours in their respective localities.

 Several BJP leaders, including Dilip Ghosh and Subhas Sarkar, also marked the occasion with fervour. ''Today, there will be no political activity.
-We are all smearing each other with colours.
 ‘Dol jatra’ is a unique festival that gives us an opportunity to celebrate life with its myriad colours,'' minister Sujit Basu said as some of his supporters smeared him with green 'gulal'.

 Bhattacharya, the minister of state for urban development and municipal affairs, was seen matching steps with some dancers at a programme in south Kolkata.